CLINTON COUNTY COURTHOUSE COVID-19 RESPONSE

 ATTENTION PAY-OR-APPEAR LITIGANTS

-Even though the Clinton County Courthouse has taken measures to temporarily reduce the number of individuals entering the courthouse to minimize the possible exposure or spread of the COVID-19 virus, that does NOT mean all Pay-or-Appear obligations have been suspended.
+Even though the Clinton County Courthouse has taken measures to temporarily reduce the number of individuals entering the courthouse to minimize the possible exposure or spread of the COVID-19 virus, the courthouse is open for court proceedings.
+The court expects defendants to fulfill all Pay-or-Appear obligations.
 Individuals who are on monthly payment plans are expected to continue making timely payments.
 Litigants have several options to pay online without having to enter the courthouse through the following links (Judici, GovPayNet).
 Payments can also be made through the mail with a money order or cashier’s check, and said payments can also be dropped off at the courthouse at the drop-box located near the courthouse entrance.
 If those means of payments are exhausted and have to be made in cash, please call Clinton County Circuit Clerk Rod Kloeckner at (618) 594-0154 to make arrangements.
 Thanks for your cooperation during this unprecedented time.

 Methods of Payment in Lieu of Coming Into the Courthouse